JhenyfferOliveira/JhenyfferOliveira/README.md

 <h1 align="left">🎯 Meet Jhenyffer</h1>

--> 🌱 I'm currently working on improving my hard skills in Python, databases, statistics, and data visualization with Power BI
+-> 🌱 I'm currently working on improving my hard skills in Python, Django, databases, statistics, and data visualization with Power BI

 -> 📝 I share some of my experience about my career transition in articles on [medium](https://medium.com/@jhenyffer.tech)

 -> 📫 You can reach me at **jhenyffer.tech@gmail.com**

 -> 💬 You can also connect with me at [LinkedIn](https://linkedin.com/in/jhenyfferoliveira)

+---

+<h1 align="left">🚀 My Projects</h1>
+<div align="justify">I've had the opportunity to work on a variety of projects that showcase my learning and the skills I've acquired.
+These projects highlight my understanding and application of various concepts learned throughout my career transition.
+Here are some of my notable projects:</div>

++ [Project 1](https://github.com/JhenyfferOliveira/Projeto-LPI): Final Project for Programming Language I. This repository contains my final project for the Programming Language I course, highlighting several fundamental concepts in Python.

++ [Project 2](https://github.com/JhenyfferOliveira/Projeto-LPII-ifood-vem-ser-tech---Controle-de-estoque): Final Project for Programming Language II.
+This repository covers my final project for the Programming Language II course, focusing on various intermediate concepts in Python.

++ [Project 3](https://github.com/JhenyfferOliveira/Projeto-BancodeDados-Ada): Final Project for Database.
+This repository displays my final project for the Database course, featuring SQL query commands and the integration of PostgreSQL with Python.

 ---